infinityworks/ssosync/README.md

 Execute `make package` in the console.
 Which will package and upload the function to the bucket.
 You can then use the `packaged.yaml` to configure and deploy the stack in [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation).

+## How to Deploy

+Use the AWS CLI SSO credentials

+Go into the code, in a shell terminal run 'make package'

+Log in to the AWS Console

+Cloud formation > Serverlessrepo-ssosync

+Update > Replace > upload template

+select the 'package.yaml' from the code

+Click next until uploaded

+## How to change included groups

+Log into the AWS console

+Go to the lambda "serverlessrepo-ssosync..."

+Configuration > Enviroment variables > Edit

+change the envirement variable "include_groups"

+Add groups in the form of "groupA,groupB,groupC"

 ## License

 [Apache-2.0](/LICENSE)